Mashed Potato Pancakes

 - Quick and Easy: Potato pancakes come together so quickly and are portable for on-the-go breakfasts, school lunch bags, appetizers, and afternoon snacks.
 Top them with a fried egg and a slice of perfectly cooked bacon for the perfect brunch!

 These little gems are rounds of deliciously seasoned fluffy mashed potatoes on the inside, and when fried, the outside forms a crispy golden brown exterior.
 There is a sharp cheesy flavor from the parmesan that gives the pancakes just a bit of extra saltiness.
 Break open one of the freshly made pancakes and see the steam escape and the scents meet your nose…heaven!

-Along with mashed potatoes, a little garlic and onion powder, and some fresh herbs, these divine little savory potato pancakes are perfection.
+Along with mashed potatoes, a little garlic and onion powder, and fresh herbs, these divine little savory potato pancakes are perfection.
 However, they can be customized to add in some extra ingredients for extra flavor!
 They are just as tasty served warm on their own, with a pat of chive butter, with a spoonful of bacon jam, or with a side of your favorite tangy dip!

 What you need